| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 bombing.
 The Hino family has kept the Shrine for seven generations,

+sometimes skipping a generation like with my father.
 Emotion.
 It took time, Grandpa's help, and patience to teach me

 to feel.
 Long ago, Simand told me not to be afraid to feel.
 I still

+live by that.
 I am older now, and wiser.
 I have lived three years with my Grandfather,

 and he has taught me much.
 Control, for one.
 He knows of the power